TroyFletcher/mpu/README.md

 - Client/Server architecture via ssh/web services
 - Put previous instruction into kill ring/M-p to reprint
 - Give verse
+- Recommend reading book from list of current books
+- Close and open (add/remove) books from list interactively
 - Use a location schedule for day/time context to make better task suggestions
 - headache suggestions?
 - optimize textual input with more shorthand